emccorson/onsenguide/GUIDE.md

 #### Events

 You may have noticed something isn't quite right when you go to the "Saved" tab:
-The toolbar title still says "Pokemon" when it should say "Saved".
+The toolbar title still says "Pokémon" when it should say "Saved".
 To fix this, we need a bit of JavaScript to dynamically change the toolbar title when the tab changes.